MyNamesLex/Gameplay-Mechanics/Unity/PC/Phone Simulation/README.md

 # Phone Simulation

-This is a bare bones simulation of a phone I decided to do that could be a gameplay mechanic in a game.
+This is a simulation of a phone I decided to do that could be a gameplay mechanic in a game.

+## Features

+This features everything a normal phone would have, swiping to go to next page, clickin g on apps, exiting apps and the ability to send and recieve in game messages

 ## Controls